msalemor/llm-use-cases/cost-savings.md

 - Under this scenario, the system determines intent before replying
 - The system could send a Prompt with context to a GPT endpoint for completion ("What is my itinerary?")
-- Or call a dedicated service ("What is the weather in London?)
+- Or call a dedicated service ("What is the weather in London?) that does not incur token costs

 Sample: